doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### MCM Settings
 The final step.
 Launch the game and enter the **Mod Configuration Menu** in the main menu.
 Some settings may require you to re-launch the game to take effect.

 Note: unlike the Skyrim MCM, Morrowind MCM options will persist across every new game because settings are stored in .json config files in the MWSE folder in the root directory.
-You only need to make these settings changes once.
+You only need to make these settings changes once per installation.

 - **Abot's Loading Door**
 	- Lock door with shift + activate = yes
-- Abot’s Smart Journal
+- **Abot’s Smart Journal**
 	- Add a prefix in order to group quest name? = 0
 	- Sort quest list by name? = No
 	- Add quest id to quest hint? = No